mrworf/photoframe/README.md

 Next, let's tweak the boot so we don't get a bunch of output

-Edit the `/boot/cmdline.txt` and add the following to the end of the line:
+Edit the `/boot/cmdline.txt` and add replace the term `console=tty1` with all of the following:

 ```
 console=tty3 loglevel=3 consoleblank=0 vt.global_cursor_default=0 logo.nologo
 ```

-You also need to edit the `/boot/config.txt`  in two places
+You also need to edit the `/boot/config.txt`  in two places.

 Add the following before the first `# uncomment` section